Naming Procedures (Policy 11000)

 - Director of Government Relations (or designee);

-- Vice President for Campus Operations (or designee);
+- Vice President and Chief Financial Officer (or designee);

 - Department Chair (appointed by the Provost);

 - Associate Vice President of Communications and Marketing (or designee)